Curb Appeal- Making a Great First Impression!

 What should Front Yards include?

 The landscaping in your front yard will vary depending on the architecture of your home, the site conditions, and your own tastes in landscape design.
-But there’s a few general things that all front yards should include!
+But there are a few general things that all front yards should include!
 First, there should be a safe, durable pathway leading from the driveway to the front door.
-Concrete pavers, poured in place concrete, and natural stone are commonly used for a front walkway.
+Concrete pavers, poured in place concrete, and natural stones are commonly used for a front walkway.
 There’s a wealth of colors and textures available today, and finding the perfect fit for your home has never been easier.

 The type of plants used will, again, depend on site conditions and your preferences.
 Is your yard shaded?
 Sunny?
 A mix of the two?
 Is it a sunny southern exposure with no wind, or does it have northern exposure?
 Certainly these will all affect the palette of plant material, but every landscape should contain a mix of plants for multiple seasons.
 A properly planned front yard will contain some evergreens so that your yard isn’t barren during the winter months.